thelancetran/cse15l-lab-reports/lab1.md

 ---

 ## **STEP 3: Trying Some Commands**
-Now that we have access to the our account on ieng6, we should try running some commands!
+Now that we have access to our account on ieng6, we should try running some commands!
 Here is a list of commands and their function:
 ```
 pwd "Print Working Directory"